Which items are Taco Bell are the healthiest? Let’s find out.

 If I were ordering, I’d also go for extra chicken.
 When you do that, the chicken quesadilla ends up being 560 calories and a whopping 35 grams of protein!
 Not bad at all.

 Overall, these Taco Bell menu items tend to be higher in calories due to the melted cheese and nacho cheese they are loaded up with.
 If calories are a concern, check out the bowls below!

 Sides & More

 Oh, and we obviously can’t let this post end without mentioning the Cinnamon Twists.
-Are they the best snack ever invented?
-Probably.
+Are they the best dessert ever invented?
+Possibly.